ALUMINUM VS STEEL WHEELS: WHICH ARE BETTER?

 We’ve gathered some information on both steel and aluminum wheels to guide you in your decision while considering the needs of your fleet.

-- Steel wheels come standard on many new models of commercial vehicles in North America.
-The price of steel wheels is very attractive, as they are 3-4 times less than aluminum wheels.
+- Price: Steel wheels come standard on many new models of commercial vehicles in North America.
+The price of steel wheels is typically cheaper, as they are 3-4 times less than aluminum wheels.

 Deciding on aluminum or steel wheels for your fleet comes down to choosing the option that is best for the application your fleet is running in.
-See our graphic below for a side by side comparison to help with your decision making!
+Our graphic above will give you a side by side comparison to help with your decision making!